459. The Last Hour of Sleep. June 11, 2023

 I wonder how often the disciples recounted Jesus' challenge as they held onto sleep when they should have been praying a warrior's prayer.
 If ever there was a time to pray, it was then.
 But to them, it was just another ordinary day, not realising the criticality of the hour.

-God never slumbers or sleeps.
-But we do it a lot.
+God never slumbers or sleeps, but we do it a lot.

 He replied in that unique Austrian-American voice we so easily recognise.
 "Sleep faster!"